-1. Each Party makes best use of relevant international standards including the OECD Guidelines on Corporate Governance of State-Owned Enterprises.

-2. Each Party shall ensure that any regulatory body or any other body exercising a regulatory function that it establishes or maintains,

-(a) is independent of, and not accountable to, any of the enterprises regulated by that body, and

-(b) acts impartially with respect to all enterprises regulated by that body, including state-owned enterprises, enterprises granted special rights or privileges and designated monopolies.

-3. Without prejudice to their reservation in [Annexes Services/Investment], Each Party shall apply its laws and regulations to state-owned enterprises, enterprises granted special rights or privileges and designated monopolies in a consistent and non-discriminatory manner.
+- 1. Each Party makes best use of relevant international standards including the OECD Guidelines on Corporate Governance of State-Owned Enterprises. - 2.
+Each Party shall ensure that any regulatory body or any other body exercising a regulatory function that it establishes or maintains: - (a) is independent of, and not accountable to, any of the enterprises regulated by that body; and - (b) acts impartially1 with respect to all enterprises regulated by that body, including state-owned enterprises, enterprises granted special rights or privileges and designated monopolies2. - 3.
+Without prejudice to their reservation in Annexes 12-A, 12-B, 12-C and 12-D, each Party shall apply its laws and regulations to state-owned enterprises, enterprises granted special rights or privileges and designated monopolies in a consistent and non-discriminatory manner.

+For greater certainty, the impartiality with which the body exercises its regulatory functions is to be assessed by reference to a general pattern or practice of that body.

+For greater certainty, for those sectors in which the Parties have agreed to specific obligations relating to such a body in other Chapters, the relevant provisions of those Chapters shall prevail.